Minors (under 16 years)

 Minors under age 16 wishing to renew an expiring or expired passport should follow this process.
 If you are filing a Consular Report of a Birth Abroad, you may submit it together with this application.

 1. Make an appointment online and print the appointment letter.
-Appointments are available for American citizens Monday to Friday from 9:00 am to 12:30 pm.
-We are closed on the last Wednesday of every month and on American and Indian holidays.
+Appointments are available for American citizens on Monday, Tuesday, Thursday and Friday.
+We are closed on American and Indian holidays.

 2. Complete the DS-11 passport application online.